Urgent Care FAQsThe Queen’s Health Systems

 Yes.
 If you require medical treatment at a clinic, you will never be asked to pay up front.

-The Queen’s Health System offers several convenient and easy payment options to patients:
+The Queen’s Health Systems offers several convenient and easy payment options to patients:

 Yes.
 In addition to communicating important information with your primary care provider, urgent care providers will make appropriate recommendations and referrals.